asterisktommy/BoothDownloadApp/booth-scraper-extension/README.md

    Item tags are now fetched concurrently for faster completion.
 The scraping logic lives in `scraper.js` which keeps the injected `content.js` minimal.
    The scripts are injected into the main page context so that tag fetching can reuse your logged in session cookies without CORS errors.
+Tag requests are always sent to `https://booth.pm` even when a shop uses its own subdomain so that all product tags are retrieved correctly.

 The produced JSON file contains two arrays: